minhhung2556/romantic_project_flutter_payoo_vn/README.md

 # flutter_payoo_vn

 This plugin helps in integrating the [Payoo](https://payoo.vn) native mobile SDK into Flutter application project.
-Currently, Payoo supports only Android & iOS platforms.
+Currently, Payoo supports only Android & iOS platform.
-It is only a wrapper that helps a Flutter Application can interact with the Payoo native mobile SDK by using MethodChannel.
+This is only a wrapper that helps a Flutter Application can interact with the Payoo native mobile SDK by using MethodChannel.
 It does not contain any Payoo source code or SDK artifacts (.aar files on Android, and .framework files on iOS).

-It is a present from Romantic Project.
+This is a present from Romantic Project.
 More from [Romantic Developer](https://pub.dev/publishers/romanticdeveloper.com/packages)

 ## Getting Started